 The body does not bounce back with the Tigger-like spring like it did with my first child.
 Oh no, 10 years later, I pine for that 26-year old metabolism and elasticity of skin.
 Now, I really have to work for it.
 And often.
 Father Time is like, "Zumba twice a week ain't gonna cut it, Toots."

-I Did Not Even Bother With the Anti-Stretch Mark Cream
+I Did Not Even Bother With the Anti-Stretch Mark Cream 2 of 6

 That weird smelling goop didn't make one bit of difference the first time.
 This time around, I cut the crap—which meant not buying things I really didn't need.
 No anti-stretch mark, caffeine infused cream, no wipes warmer, no ridiculously expensive baby skin products or ridiculously expensive 0-3 month clothing.